-Alprazolam if the generic drug name for Xanax.
+Alprazolam is the generic drug name for Xanax.
 It is in a class of drugs known as benzodiazepines.
-Benzodiazepines enhance the effect of the GABA receptor.
-The results are a sedative, sleep-inducing, anti-anxiety, anticonvulsant, muscle relaxant effect.
+Benzodiazepines enhance the GABA receptor, and the results can cause a sedative, muscle relaxant effect.

-Despite the dangers and death associated with Alprazolam, America continues their running love affair with benzodiazepines.
+Despite the dangers and death associated with Alprazolam, America continues its running love affair with benzodiazepines.

 - In 2012 nearly 40% of people in the U.S. had a prescription for a benzodiazepine.

-As a result of their immense popularity, the number of benzodiazepine overdoses are increasing at a heart-stopping pace.
+As a result of their immense popularity, the number of benzodiazepine overdoses increases at a heart-stopping pace.

-Tolerance is a major factor with overdosing on benzodiazepines.
+Tolerance is a significant factor in overdosing on benzodiazepines.
 Some users feel the need to take more than the prescribed amount to achieve effective results.
-This is often how Xanax misuse can lead to abuse, and addiction especially when mixed with other drugs resulting in an overdose.
+It is often how Xanax misuse can lead to abuse, and addiction especially when mixed with other drugs resulting in an overdose.

-According to Dr. Gary Reisfield, professor of psychiatry at the University of Florida, as he explained to CNN News.
+According to Dr. Gary Reisfield, professor of psychiatry at the University of Florida, he explained to CNN News;

-For otherwise healthy adults, the maximum daily dose of Xanax is not to exceed more than 4mg.
-In extreme cases, physicians sometimes may prescribe 10 mg a day.
-Based on 10mg being an extreme dosage anything even close to 10mg, would be considered in the “danger zone” for an overdose.
+For otherwise healthy adults, the maximum daily dose of Xanax is not to exceed more than 4 mg.
+However, in extreme cases, physicians sometimes may prescribe 10 mg a day.
+Based on 10mg being an excessive dosage, anything even close to 10mg would be considered in the “danger zone” for an overdose.